hrvthzslt/personal-site/content/posts/unite-the-files-with-the-unity-build-technique/index.md

 title = 'Unite the Files With the Unity Build Technique'
 +++

-Since I don't really know how to program in C and I only have one small pet project, I'm the perfect candidate to preach about build methods.
+Since I don’t really know how to program in C and I only have one small pet project, I’m the perfect candidate to preach about build methods.
 Saving those microseconds will go a long way!

 <!--more-->